As markets swoon, brokers become couples counselors

 Despite their best efforts, there are cases when the disagreement is more complex than how much each marriage partner is spending or saving, Ward said.

-For these instances, Spero has a final trick to pull out of his advisory hat.
+For these instances, he has a final trick to pull out of his advisory hat.

-"I have two marriage counselors in my Rolodex for times like that."
+"I have two marriage counselors in my Rolodex for times like that," Ward said.

 (Editing by Bernadette Baum and Richard Satran)